Preliminary note

 VSCode MCP (https://code.visualstudio.com/mcp)

-- Once installed, they are accessible from the agent window.
+- Once installed, they are accessible from agent window.

-- You have all the information about its usage on this page.
+- You have all information about its use on this page.

-There's nothing comparable to practice to ensure you've understood a concept.
-With something as apparently abstract as the MCP protocol, it's almost an obligation.
+There is nothing comparable to practice to ensure you have understood a concept.
+With something as apparently abstract as MPC protocol, it is almost an obligation.

-On the other hand, I totally believe in the "scratch your own itch" theory when it comes to solving problems—that is, solve your own first.
+On the other hand, I totally believe in the “scratch your own itch” theory when solving problems, that is, solve yours first.

-As a Frontend developer trainer, I regularly face this:
+As a trainer of Frontend developers, I usually face this:

 - Student: "I don't understand

-" —it's an example. - Result: search for examples (almost always generic) that don't connect with their context.
+Array.reduce" —it's an example. - Result: search examples (almost always generic) that do not connect with their context.

-So I started to ponder until the idea presented itself.
+So I started rambling until the idea presented itself.

-What if Claude could generate personalized exercises based on the user's specific context?
+What if Claude could generate personalized exercises based on user's specific context?.

-- Content generation adapted to the user (through an LLM).
+- Content generation adapted to user (via an LLM).

-- Return a URL with the created challenge, ready to solve.
+- Return a URL with created challenge, ready to solve.

-A —very simple— MCP server with one exposed command: create_challenge
+A —very simple— MCP server with an exposed command: create_challenge, created with TypeScript SDK:

 const server = new McpServer({ name: "frontendleap-challenges", version: "1.0.0" });